-Before getting started with treatment, it’s best to know your benefits.
-I suggest calling the toll-free number on your insurance card to ask about the rate at which you would be reimbursed for fees you have paid an out-of-network psychologist.
-I recommend asking the following questions:
+Before getting started with treatment, it’s best to understand your benefits.
+Call the toll-free number on your insurance card to ask about the rate at which you would be reimbursed for fees you have paid an out-of-network psychologist.
+Questions to ask:

 - Does my plan’s mental health coverage include benefits for going to an out-of-network psychologist?